Candas1/Hoverboard-Web-Serial-Control/README.md

 ### Protocol - Usart:
 For use when parameter CONTROL_SERIAL_USARTX is enabled in FOC Firmware, with the [USART variant](https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC/wiki/Variant-USART) or [DUAL INPUTS](https://github.com/EFeru/hoverboard-firmware-hack-FOC#dual-inputs).<br>
 It will not work with parameter SIDEBOARD_SERIAL_USARTX as it's a different protocol(See Hovercar protocol).<br>
-The tool sends binary commands to control the hoverboard (Speed/steer) via the virtual controller.<br>
+The tool sends binary commands to control the hoverboard (Speed/steer) via the virtual controller with [this](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki/Variant-USART#input-command-structure) Binary Serial Protocol.

 ### Protocol - Hovercar:
 For use when parameter SIDEBOARD_SERIAL_USARTX is enabled in FOC Firmware, with the [Hovercar variant](https://github.com/EFeru/hoverboard-firmware-hack-FOC/wiki/Variant-HOVERCAR), [USART variant](https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC/wiki/Variant-USART), or [DUAL INPUTS](https://github.com/EFeru/hoverboard-firmware-hack-FOC#dual-inputs).<br>
-The tool sends binary commands to control the hoverboard via the virtual controller:
+The tool sends binary commands to control the hoverboard via the virtual controller with [this](https://github.com/EFeru/hoverboard-firmware-hack-FOC/issues/143#issuecomment-782149767) Binary Serial Protocol:
 * Speed (Vertical axis of the joystick selected in the mixer)
 * Steer (Horizontal axis of the joystick selected in the mixer)
 * ON/OFF : to switch back to control with pedals(ADC) when using Hovercar variant in dual input mode